Loilo/node-event-emitting-promise/README.md

 npm install --save event-emitting-promise
 ```

-## Reasoning
-From time to time, I found myself in the need to combine the comfortable program flow that Promises offer (especially with `async`/`await`) with the verbose usefulness of events.

-My usual use case is the creation of CLI versions from functions I've wrote.
-Using this package, that can be done pretty easily.

 ## Usage
 Let's say we want to create a programmatic and a CLI version of a function called `myFunc()`.

 Consider this the `my-func.js`: